sap-tutorials/Tutorials/tutorials/btp-cap-beginner-golden-path/btp-cap-beginner-golden-path.md

 <!-- border -->![The graphical modeler showing the authors and books entity and a visual representation of their relationship.](graph-modeler-assoc-many-1.png)

 This is a [_one-to-many_ association](https://cap.cloud.sap/docs/guides/domain-models#one--to-many-associations).
 Such an association always needs `on` conditions (backlink property) referring to some reverse association on the target side.
 Basically this expresses, that in your model **one book has exactly one author** and at the same time **one author can have many books**.
 If you defined your service accordingly, as in the `AdminService`, you can find all books of an author if you navigate the `Author` entity (`/admin/Authors?$expand=books`).
+Use `Alice` without a password to access the service.
+You'll learn more about it later in this tutorial.

 > You can even deep read associated entities: `/admin/Authors?$expand=books($expand=currency)`